great-expectations/great_expectations/docs/tutorials/getting-started/validate-your-data.md

 ![data_docs_failed_validation1](../../../docs/images/data_docs_taxi_failed_validation01.png)

 You’ll see that the test suite failed when you ran it against the February data.
-Awesome!

 **What just happened?
 Why did it fail??
 Help!?**